hikeventures/hikeventures.github.io/privacy/index.markdown

 ## Where we store your information

-When you contact us by email or through our website, we store your your information in Webmail Gandi, Unibox, Holvi and / or Cardhop.
+When you contact us by email or through our website, we store your your information in Webmail Gandi, Unibox app, Holvi and / or Cardhop app.
 If you sign up for a newsletter, we store your email address in Mailchimp, which is the marketing platform we prefer.
-When you buy something, your information is stored in PayPal, Unibox, Holvi, Webmail Gandi and / or Cardhop and if we do business, we store your information in our accounts software, which is an Excel list and Holvi.
-We chose these systems partly for their commitment to security.
+When you buy something, your information is stored in PayPal, Unibox, Holvi, Webmail Gandi and / or Cardhop and if we do business, we store your information in our accounts software, which is an Excel list and / or Holvi.

 ## What we use your information for

 We occasionally use your contact information to send you details of our products and services or our newsletter.
 When we do, you have the option to unsubscribe from these communications and we won’t send them to you again.
-We might also email or phone you about our products and services, but if you tell us not to, we won’t get in touch again.
 We will use your information to send you invoices, statements, or reminders.

 ## Who’s responsible for your information at our company

-Patrick Dormischian and Constantin Gridnevskiy are responsible for the security of your information.
-You can contact them by email at contact@hikeventures.com or by phone on +358 50 3321290 if you have any concerns about the information we store.
+Patrick Dormischian and Konstantin Gridnevskiy are responsible for the security of your information.
+You can contact us by email at contact@hikeventures.com or by phone on +358 50 3321290 if you have any concerns about the information we store.

 ## Who has access to information about you